ananthur/swot/CONTRIBUTING.md

 * maricopa.edu - anyone could register e-mail account there
 * cet.edu - this one's best.
 It could forward e-mails to your gmail.com even without registration.
 Cool.
 * australia.edu - anyone could register e-mail account there
+* keralauniversity.ac.in - anyone could register e-mail account there

 We intentionally exclude alumni domains (like john.smith@alumni.stanford.edu) as well.